 - DB0ZU/70: TX 438.850 (Shift -7.6 MHz, to be opened with as 1750 Hz burst-tone)

 If you like to join a meeting…

 There are several local sections of the DARC (Deutscher Amateur Radio Club) within the city of Munich and in the surrounding area.
 All these DARC sections usually organize an evening meeting once a month, where guests are always welcome.
 More information can be found on the webpages of the respective DARC section.

 - Vaterstetten (DOK C01)

 - Eching (DOK C26)

 - Fürstenfeldbruck (DOK C28)

 Amateur radio shopping

 Radio amateurs who come on visit to Munich often ask where they can find a local ham radio shop.
 Although there are many electronics stores in Munich, unfortunalety you will not find a dedicated shop for ham radio equipment here.
-However the trade fair “Ham Radio” usually takes place in July in Friedrichshafen at the Lake Constance (150 km south-west of Munich), and this is a good opportunity to buy equipment and to meet radio amateurs from many countries.
+However a good opportunity to buy equipment and meet radio amateurs from many countries is the trade fair “Ham Radio”, which usually takes place in July at Friedrichshafen close to the Lake Constance (150 km south-west of Munich).